Placeholder image

 • Has the project met a viability threshold and is it likely to happen?
 (These projects are often large and require stages of funding.
 With our limited resources we find it more effective to fund once the program is viable and moving forward.)

-School Projects:
+Educational Projects:

 • Is there a charitable and community mission associated with the project?